ZenuSus/MyConfigs/README.md

   4. Edit the files to suit your needs (for example: change the path to wallpapers in the `hyprpaper.conf`)
   5. All done!
 Thx for using my config

+### Dependencies
+   Waybar, rofi, mako, wlogout, hyprlock and hyprpaper

-# What's in the folders?
+## What's in the folders?
-  Hypr - hyprland, hyprlock and hyprpaper configs
+  Hypr - hyprland, hyprlock and hyprpaper configs <br>
-  Mako - mako config
+  Mako - mako config <br>
-  Rofi - rofi theme
+  Rofi - rofi theme <br>
-  Waybar - waybar config
+  Waybar - waybar config <br>
   Wlogout - wlogout config